-As we navigate through a landscape where we are not completely sure of how symptoms materialise for every individual, we just need to be a bit cautious than usual when we feel we may be coming down with something.
+We are navigating through an uncertain landscape where we are not completely sure of how symptoms materialise for every individual.
+In response to this, we just need to be a bit more cautious than usual, particularly when we feel we may be coming down with something.

 Look After your Party Crew at all Times

 If we look after ourselves and party according to the rules, then we are already playing a substantial part in looking after our festival community.
-Take it one step further and ensure that your entire party crew is feeling safe and well at all times!
+Take it one step further and ensure that your entire party crew is behaving safely and is well at all times!

 This is applicable before, during and after any music event you attend.
-Check in with your whole crew, be sure that you are all feeling well enough to be attending an event.
-If you think one of your friends should sit a festival out, then do not be afraid to let them know.
+Check up on your whole crew, be sure that you’re all feeling well enough to be attending an event.
+If you think one of your friends should sit a festival out, then don’t be afraid to let them know.

 Needing to look after one another has never been so important.
-Failing to keep each other safe and well will ultimately have implications on other attendees, a festival’s reputation and the prospects of events being able to completely return after the pandemic.
+Failing to keep each other safe and well will ultimately have implications on other attendees.
+As well as a festival’s reputation and the prospects of events being able to completely return after the pandemic.

 The role that festival goers play in bringing back events is just one side of it all.
-Promoters and organisers are going to have their work cut out for them in needing to adjust their events to regain festival goers’ trust and confidence in attending music festivals.
-If you want to explore this topic further with me, listen to my latest podcast episode, click through to this page for the full version.
+Promoters and organisers are going to have their work cut out for them in needing to adjust their events to regain festival goers’ trust in attending music festivals.
+If you want to explore this topic further with me, listen to my latest podcast episode.